rclone/rclone/docs/content/local.md

 rclone remote paths, e.g. `remote:path/to/wherever`, but it is probably easier not to.

-### Modified time ###
+### Modification times

-Rclone reads and writes the modified time using an accuracy determined by the OS.
+Rclone reads and writes the modification times using an accuracy determined by the OS.
 Typically this is 1ns on Linux, 10 ns on Windows and 1 Second on OS X.

 ### Filenames ###